TileDB-Inc/scverse-ml-workshop-2024/README.md

 #   --help  Show this message and exit.
 #
 # Commands:
 #   cp (copy)          Create one or more copies of a "template" notebook, with
 #                      names...
 #   get (download)     Download a TileDB-Cloud notebook; [DST] of "-" prints to
 #                      stdout.
 #   ls (list)          List TileDB-Cloud notebooks.
 #   md (metadata)      Show a TileDB-Cloud notebook's metadata.
 #   put (upload)       Upload a notebook to TileDB-Cloud.
-#   rm (delete)     Delete a notebook from TileDB-Cloud, by namespace and name.
+#   rm (delete)        Delete a notebook from TileDB-Cloud, by namespace and
+#                      name.
+#   sd (set-defaults)  Set default image, region, and size for a notebook.
 ```

 <!-- `bmdfff -- scverse nb ls --help` -->